0fatihyildiz/LefineApp/README.md

 # Lefine

-Web application for stream and view videos with ur friends.
+Web application for stream and view videos with your friends.

 ## Folder Structure